prgrmr-yn/macro-keyboards/README.md

 ## Star this repository

-If this video helped you in any way, give it a star ⭐️.
+If this page helped you in any way, don't forget to give it a star ⭐️.

 > ✨✨✨✨✨